ojbc/mondrian-rest/README.md

 What has been missing is a simple, basic, and clean REST API wrapped around the Mondrian library.
 Each of the tools just mentioned uses its own approach for programmatic access to Mondrian, and does not really make that approach available (in an easy way) outside of that tool.
 Thus, we decided to implement the mondrian-rest API.

+### Mondrian versions

+Initial development of mondrian-rest supported version 4.x of the Mondrian library.
+However, Mondrian 4.x does not appear to be under active development by the core Mondrian maintainers, so we have abandoned it as a dependency.
+The last version of mondrian-rest that supports version 4.x schemas is [version 1.5.0](https://github.com/ojbc/mondrian-rest/tree/v1.5.0).
+PRs for the 1.x line of mondrian-rest will be considered, but active development of mondrian-rest by the core committers is focused on Mondrian 8.x (and, at some point, version
+9.x).
+There are significant schema differences between 4.x and 8.x+, however for the most part, the mondrian-rest API is consistent between mondrian-rest v2.x and v1.x.

 ### General Usage

 You can run the API in [Docker](https://www.docker.com/) or in an existing J2EE servlet container.
 Instructions for each option appear below.

 The API web application includes the Mondrian FoodMart demonstration database and schema, and a small database and schema that we use for testing.
 By default, these connections will be available when the API application is started.
 To turn them off, set an application property `removeDemoConnections` to `true`.
 Instructions for accomplishing this appear in the Docker and J2EE container sections below.

+#### Configuration

+Configuration of the controller occurs via editing of the Spring [`application.properties`](https://github.com/ojbc/mondrian-rest/blob/master/src/main/resources/application.properties) file.
+The file contains documentation for each of the available properties.
+To configure an instance of the controller, edit the file and place it on Tomcat's classpath (typically this is accomplished by enabling Tomcat's shared loader to point to a directory, and then placing the edited properties file in that directory).
+If you run the application directly via the executable war file, you can set any of the available properties with Java system properties as well.

+Configuration allows you to control the following behavior of the controller:

+* User authentication and mapping of users to Mondrian roles (for enabling schema security)
+* Whether the included demo connections / data sources are enabled
+* Whether the simple query UI is enabled
+* Pre-caching of metadata (to trade off longer controller startup time for quicker response to the first `/query` or `/getMetadata` call)
+* Setting a timeout for queries

 #### Via Docker